 Our trained professionals at Bayshore Retreat can assist in breaking down the walls of denial, fear, or shame.
 We will help you motivate your loved one to change his/her life.
 We will also be the shoulder for you to lean on in this trying time.

-Most important and your best tool in convincing someone to get help is that Bayshore doesn’t have the appearance or atmosphere of a ‘hospital’ or typical ‘cattle call’ drug and alcohol treatment center.
+Most important and your best tool in convincing someone to get help is that Bayshore Retreat doesn’t have the appearance or atmosphere of a ‘hospital’ or the typical ‘big box’ drug and alcohol treatment centers.
 This alone can be a factor in someone finally agreeing to get the help he/she secretly desires.

 Finally, does intervention work?
 Sometimes.
 Some are relieved to be given the opportunity to get his or her life together without having to be the one who requested help.
 Some view it as a gift.
 Some, however, see it as judgement and resent it.
 Hiding the knowledge of it and ignoring it isn’t the answer.
 Once it’s out for discussion he or she needs to be the one to select when and where treatment will be.
 Again, this goes back to ‘ownership’.
 The hardest part is the acknowledgement and acceptance of help.
 As they say, sometimes one has to hit ‘rock bottom’ (which is different for each) before help is wanted or accepted.

 Before having an intervention – do your homework.
 Check out places that you’d like to suggest.
-Know that there are many large conglomerates of drug and alcohol treatment centers out there – most of them should have revolving doors for the number of times clients (they call them patients) return.
+Know that there are many large conglomerates of drug and alcohol treatment centers out there.
+Most of them should have revolving doors for the number of times clients (they call them patients) return.
 Bayshore Retreat is privately owned, one of a kind, and was developed through experiences with some of these rehabs plus the horror stories from others.
-It’s home-like environment is a key factor in healing along with the limit of six clients at a time which further enhances the peaceful atmosphere of a home.
+It’s beautiful water front location and home environment are a key factors in healing along with the limit of six clients at a time.
 Dollar for dollar, no one provides more or works harder to achieve success from alcohol and drug addiction.

 Given the choice to come to Bayshore Retreat is the best gift you can give someone.
 It’s not a punishment.